DU-Bii/accueil/README.md

 - a description of the study cases;
 - links to the reference publications and data sources;
 - scripts enabling to download the data from its original sources;
-- occasionally, small demo datasets derived from the raw data, in order to facilitate its use for the different courses of the diploma (Python, Unix, statistics with R, ...).
+- some small demo datasets derived from the raw data, in order to facilitate its use for the different courses of the diploma (Python, Unix, statistics with R, ...).

 Contact: Jacques.van-Helden@univ-amu.fr